 R134A vs R12 Refrigerant

-Vehicles that were made before 1994 will use the R12 refrigerant in their AC system whereas post 1994 cars use R134A.
+Cars that were made before 1994 will use the R12 refrigerant in their AC system whereas post 1994 cars use R134A.
 In terms of the chemical differences, the R12 will boil at -22 degrees as opposed to R134A that boils at -16 degrees.
 Another difference is the lubrication uses, where R12 uses a mineral oil and R134A uses a PAG oil.

-R134A is the standard refrigerant for the majority of vehicles on the road and all the AC recharge kits will be using R134A.
+R134A is the standard refrigerant for the majority of vehicles on the road and all the AC recharge kits will use R134A.
 Therefore, if you own an old car (made before 1994), you will not be able to use a AC recharge kit as listed in this article.
 You would need to have your system converted, which may be an expensive modification.

 How to use an AC Recharge Kit